AssemblingTheFuture/zdynamics/content/pages/about/zenteno.md

     elementId: ''
     colors: colors-c
     quote: >
-      "I am very clear that my goal in this life is to transmit my passion for emerging technologies to people who don't know the wonders that this can bring to our society.
-My personal and professional development is not a goal, but a way to my spiritual transcendence"
+      *«I want to leave a positive mark on people by communicating my passion for living.
+This will raise my spiritual awareness and will echo as my legacy for all the eternity»*
     name: Johnna Doe
     title: Product Marketing Manager at Acme
     backgroundImage: